thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Open file *items.dat* in *data/items* directory or create new file with *dat* extension in this directory (example: *myitems.dat*)
-- Each value in item data structure must be one line length.
-- File must end with `[]`.

 ### Item data structure
+- Each item starts with tag `item`.
-- Each item start from `[` symbol.
-Any value between `[` and `]` is a item index (it can be number or text) and must be unique.
+- Attribute `index` is a item index (it can be number or text) and must be unique.
 This value is used in ships and recipes data entries.
-- Name: name of item displayed in various places (cargo info, crafting, etc.)
+- `name` attribute: name of item displayed in various places (cargo info, crafting, etc.)
-- Weight: weight of one item in kilograms
+- Attribute `weight`: weight of one item in kilograms
-- Type: item type of item (from *game.dat* file, entry *ItemsTypes*)
+- Attribute `type`: item type of item (from *game.dat* file, entry *ItemsTypes*)
-- Prices: item base price in bases.
-Each value mean price in selected base
+- Each `trade` tag is for selected type of bases: Industrial, Agricultural, Refinery, Shipyard, Military.
+Attribute `price` is price of item in selected base type.
-  type: Industrial, Agricultural, Refinery, Shipyard, Military.
 If you want that item will be not possible to buy/sellable in bases (or only selected base type) set it price to 0.
-- Buyable: did item can be bough in selected type of base: Industrial, Agricultural, Refinery, Shipyard, Military.
-Y mean yes, N means No.
+Attribute `buyable` said did item can be bough in selected type of base.
+"Y" mean Yes, "N" means No.
-- ShowType: optional parameter.
+- Attribute `showtype`: optional attribute.
 If you want to show item type in game (for example in cargo or in trade screen) different than item type from *game.dat* file, you can set this parameter to any text value.
-- Value: optional parameter.
+- Data: optional tags.
+Each tag is one value.
 For 'Food' or 'Raw Food' it is value of hunger reduced by one portion.
 For 'Drink', value of thirst reduced by one portion.
 For ammunition it is damage done by that ammunition.
 For working tools it is chance for item to be damaged during work.
 For harpoon guns ammunition it is how long (in combat turns) item will be stuck in enemy ship.
-For weapons and armor pieces first value is change for item to be damaged during combat, second value separated by `, ` (comma and space) for weapons is damage done by weapon and for armor piece it is amount of damage reduced by this armor.
+For weapons and armor pieces first value is change for item to be damaged during combat, second entry for weapons is damage done by weapon and for armor piece it is amount of damage reduced by this armor.
-  Third value for weapons is number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduce when weared.
-Forth value for weapon is amount of hands used (1 for one-handed, 2 for two-handed weapons).
-Fifth value for weapon is damage type (1 - cutting damage, 2 - impaling damage, 3 - blunt damage).
+  Third entry for weapons is number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduce when weared.
+Forth entry for weapon is amount of hands used (1 for one-handed, 2 for two-handed weapons).
+Fifth entry for weapon is damage type (1 - cutting damage, 2 - impaling damage, 3 - blunt damage).
-- Description: Any length description of item.
+- Tag `description`: In game description of item.
+Can have any value.

 ## Recipes